metaparticle-io/package/tutorials/python/tutorial.md

 ## Initial Setup

 ### Check the tools
-The `docker` command line tool needs to be installed and working.
+The `docker` daemon needs to be installed and working.
 Try:
 `docker ps` to verify this.
 Go to the [install page](https://get.docker.io) if you need to install Docker.